PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/ecs.rst

 In effect this means that for the EDNS Client Subnet option to be added to the request, ``useClientSubnet`` should be set to ``true`` for the backend used (default to ``false``) and ECS should not have been disabled by calling :func:`DisableECSAction` or setting ``dq.useECS`` to ``false`` (default to true).

-Note that any trailing data present in the incoming query is removed by default when an OPT (or XPF) record has to be inserted.
-This behaviour can be modified using :func:`setPreserveTrailingData()`.
+Note that any trailing data present in the incoming query is removed when an OPT (or XPF) record has to be inserted.